 I am a doctoral candidate at Indiana University's Department of Political Science and a fellow at the IU Russian Studies Workshop.
-During the summer of 2018, I will be a short-term scholar at the Kennan Institute.
 I study the political economy of corruption.
-My dissertation, "The Politics of Anti-Corruption Campaigns," explains variation in the anti-corruption campaign goals of autocrats.
-My second strand of research concentrates on electoral fraud.
+My dissertation, "The Politics of Anti-Corruption Campaigns," explains variation in autocratic anti-corruption campaign strategies.

-I have also been a visiting researcher at the International Center for the Study of Institutions and Development at the Higher School of Economics in Moscow and an affiliate of the Ostrom Workshop.
+I have been affiliated with the Kennan Institute of the Wilson Center, the International Center for the Study of Institutions and Development at the Higher School of Economics in Moscow, and the Ostrom Workshop.

-I received bachelor’s degrees in Diplomacy/Global Politics and in Russian, East European, and Eurasian Studies in 2012 from Miami University where I was affiliated with the Havighurst Center.
+I received bachelor’s degrees in Diplomacy & Global Politics and in Russian, East European, and Eurasian Studies from Miami University where I was affiliated with the Havighurst Center.